LukeSmithxyz/based.cooking/src/pasta-al-pesto.md

 5. Add the sliced potato to a pot of cold water (3 to four liters should do), and bring to a rolling boil.
    1. Note: the starch from the potato gives the dish a smooth, creamy texture.
-6. Add a tablespoon of coarse salt to the boiling water.
+6. Add a tablespoon of salt to the boiling water.
 7. Add the pasta.
 If you use fresh Trofie, be ready to drain the pasta in a colander as soon as it raises to the surface (3 to five minutes).
 If you are using dry pasta, cook until "al dente" before draining.